 The waters are warm and shallow and perfect for bathing.
 Railay is also really popular for rock climbers – just look at those limestone cliffs! – as well as kayaking.
-Prices are slightly higher on Railay because of its isolation but a fresh coconut will set you back just 85 baht whilst a foot scrub administered while you lounge in the sand is 200.
+Prices are slightly higher on Railay because of its isolation but a fresh coconut will set you back just 85 baht whilst a foot scrub administered as you lounge in the sand is 200 baht.

 There is a whole section of Ao Nang beach dedicated to massage.
-10 beach huts in a row offer a range of Thai and oil massage, plus will throw in a sun lounger and coffee for the day if you purchase their services!
-We decided to have a massage in the wooden pavilion set slightly back from the beach (mainly because we saw it in the Australian version of Amazing Race!)
+10 beach huts in a row offer a range of Thai and oil massage and they’ll throw in a sun lounger and coffee for the day if you purchase their services.
+We decided to have a massage in the wooden pavilion set slightly back from the beach.
+(Mainly because we saw it in the Australian version of Amazing Race!)
 They lured us in with the offer of a 1 hour Thai massage for 300 baht and then upsold us to the oil/Thai combination massage for 450.
 It was still a bargain though, and a bloody good (if slightly painful) experience.

 There’s also a few options in terms of cafes (I’m excluding Starbucks for obvious reasons).
-Family Mart does a decent take away coffee if you need a caffeine fix or you can head to Black Canyon who do a decent Western-style frappe and have free Wi-Fi (you may want to avoid the toilets though!)
+Family Mart does a decent take away coffee if you need a caffeine fix or you can head to Black Canyon who do a decent Western-style frappe and have free Wi-Fi.
+(You may want to avoid using their toilets though – just saying!)

-There are heaps of market stalls and tourist shops around Ao Nang, largely selling the same things so you are in a good position to barter for the best prices.
+There are heaps of market stalls and tourist shops around Ao Nang and most of them sell the same things so you are in a good position to barter for the best prices.
 I couldn’t help but buy the same beach dress I had worn to death since buying it in Thailand in 2007.
 It cost me 400 baht (the same price I paid in Phi Phi in 2007) and knowing the last one lasted me 7 years I’m pretty confident I’ll get my money’s worth.

 I spent hours researching properties to stay at Ao Nang.
-We wanted somewhere boutique rather than a resort, that was modern yet had Thai character, close to the restaurants but not too noisy and good value for money (don’t ask for much do I?!)
+We wanted a boutique property rather than a resort, that was modern yet had Thai character, close to the restaurants but not too noisy and good value for money (don’t ask for much do I?!)
 Luckily we struck gold (or red?) when I came across the Red Ginger Chic Resort, a boutique hotel about 10 minutes walk from the beach.
-We’d booked a regular double room (approx £60 per night) but when we arrived I asked if we could upgrade to a pool access room after seeing pictures of them on Instagram.
-This we were able to do for an extra £20 a night, plus the room was ready for us to check into at 10am in the morning.
+We’d booked a regular double room (approx $120AUD per night) but when we arrived I asked if we could upgrade to a pool access room after seeing pictures of them on Instagram.
+This we were able to do for an extra $40AUD a night and as a little bonus the room was ready for us to check into at 10am in the morning.

 So for the very first time I stayed in a room where it was possible to check in, swim out the door and take up a seat at the pool bar!
 Every day at 3pm the barman would lure us over from the patio with his calls of ‘Happy Hour!
 Buy 1 Get 1 Free’ and when I arrived at just past 4 one day he kindly said, ‘Don’t worry I can be late.
 For you it is still Happy Hour.’
 (Joyous words.)

 The décor of the room was how we imagined; small characterful touches combined with convenience and cleanliness.
-I particularly liked the kimono style dressing gowns, and wicker basket and rattan mats provided free of charge for using at the beach.
+I particularly liked the kimono style dressing gowns and wicker basket and rattan mats that are provided free of charge for using at the beach.
 A/C, Wi-Fi, bottled water and breakfast were also included in the price.
 I can’t recommend it enough.

 (Note: I spoke to other guests who had rooms at the back of the hotel and said they overlooked a construction site next door, so ask for a pool view room to get a similar experience to mine!)